-• Profit protection: Even a 2 % scaling error on a 2,500 ft² custom home can misprice thousands of dollars in lumber and labor.
+• Profit protection: A 2% scaling error on a 2,500 ft² custom home can misprice thousands in lumber and labor.

-• Scheduling confidence: Mis-scaled drawings inflate or deflate task durations, throwing off crew scheduling.
+• Scheduling confidence: Mis-scaled drawings affect task durations, impacting crew scheduling.

-• Compliance and inspection: Incorrect setbacks or egress widths can trigger costly redesigns and failed inspections.
+• Compliance and inspection: Incorrect dimensions can lead to costly redesigns and failed inspections.

-In CountBricks terminology, “building a scale” means locking a known real-world dimension to two points on a digital plan.
-The platform then applies that ratio to every subsequent measurement, feeding our AI engine the data it needs to automate counts, linear runs, surface areas, and volumes with residential-grade accuracy.
+In CountBricks, “building a scale” involves locking a known real-world dimension to two points on a digital plan.
+This ratio is applied to all measurements, enabling our AI to automate counts, linear runs, and volumes with precision.

 • A CountBricks account with Blueprint AI Takeoff enabled